thomaskoppelaar/vscode-markdown-preview-wikilinks/README.md

 # Markdown Wikilinks Preview

+**Note: Markdown Notes now has a better version of this, integrated into the extension itself.
+I would not recommend using this in combination with it.**

 Allows wikilinks features within the VSCode markdown preview.

 Uses a [fork of a markdown-it plugin](https://github.com/thomaskoppelaar/markdown-it-wikilinks) ([original here](https://github.com/jsepia/markdown-it-wikilinks) In order to make linking markdown documents a bit more rewarding - The VSCode preview window now also shows wikilinks correctly.